Ficool

 The main door creaked open.

-Arun and Ayan stepped inside, their shoulders slumped, looking drained and uncomfortable, as though the weight of the day had worn them down.
+Arun and Ayan stepped inside, shoulders slumped, looking drained.

-Then turned his gaze back to Ayan, "Go to your room.
+Turning to Ayan, Mr. Singh said, "Go to your room.
 I'll call you for dinner later."

-Mr. Singh's expression darkened immediately, his tone shifting to one of command.
-"Do what you have to, but remember—this land is important for me."
+Mr. Singh's expression darkened.
+"Do what you have to, but remember—this land is important to me."